Brand Reveal: Starling Art

 Then some inventive, unique and FUN home decor projects got Shannon and Charisse's wheels turning last year.
 It gave them focus and inspiration, and they were ready to take the next step with this Starling Art "idea."
 When they asked me to design their visual brand and website, I said, "Heck yes!"
 It had been a long time coming... :)

 Starling Art designs, creates and sells unique, functional pieces of art such as light fixtures, furniture, jewelry and more.
 They're all about blending old with new and, in their words, "emphasizing the duality of both earthy things that we are reusing and reconstituting as well as universal creativity."

 Cool, huh?
-That beautiful statement was taken directly from the Branding Workbook that Shannon and Charisse completed as a part of my branding process (download your very own workbook today for FREE!).
+That beautiful statement was taken directly from the Branding Workbook that Shannon and Charisse completed as a part of my branding process.
 It served as a great launching point for our project and it remained top of mind when we gathered visual inspiration.
 Their Mood Board (one of my favorite to date!) really brings this concept to life.
 It's just so beautiful!

 After settling on a visual direction to take, we started the design process.
 I always approach visual branding projects as a true collaboration with my clients, but with Starling Art, we took it to the next level.
 I had the opportunity to collaborate with Shannon on what is now the illustration of the Starling Art symbol!
 He did some sketching and concepting, putting his vision for their logo on paper himself.
 I "played" with the illustrations - exploring their use, their placement and how we might unify them with the business name and tagline.
 Here's a peek at a few of Shannon's original drawings: